|

 A: Please, take a look here.

-Q: Are there any compatibility problems for WinJail?
+Q: Are there any known compatibility problems with WinJail?

-A: WinJail has no compatibility problems now.
-But we appreciate to know any possible problems you may occur.
+A: Winjail has no compatibility problems now.
+But we appreciate to be inforemed about any possible problems you may face.

 |